-As of March 31, 2015, the Company had net deferred tax assets of approximately \$39.1 million before a valuation allowance of \$39.1 million, resulting in a net deferred tax liability of \$46,000.
+As of March 31, 2015, the Company had net deferred tax assets of approximately \$39.6 million before a valuation allowance of \$39.7 million, resulting in a net deferred tax liability of \$46,000.
 Also, as of March 31, 2015, the Company had a \$3.0 million tax contingency reserve related to uncertain tax positions.
 Federal net operating loss carryforwards begin to expire in fiscal year 2023.
 Realization of deferred tax assets associated with the Company's future deductible temporary differences, net operating loss carryforwards and tax credit carryforwards is dependent upon generating sufficient taxable income prior to their expiration, among other factors.
 The Company weighed positive and negative evidence to assess the need for a valuation allowance against deferred tax assets and whether a tax benefit should be recorded when taxable losses are incurred.
 The existence of a valuation allowance does not limit the availability of tax assets to reduce taxes payable when taxable income arises.
-Management periodically evaluates the recoverability of the deferred tax assets and may adjust the valuation allowance against deferred tax assets accordingly.
+Management periodically evaluates the recoverability of the deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuation allowance against deferred tax assets and may adjust the valuati